On sharp third Hankel determinant for certain starlike functions: Introduction

+The Bieberbach conjecture, as documented on \cite[Page no. 17]{goodman vol1}, has been a significant source of inspiration in the development of univalent function theory and in the formulation of coefficient problems.
+Building on this foundation, in 1966, Pommerenke \cite{pomi} introduced the concept of $qth$ Hankel determinants, denoted as $H_{q}(n)$, where $n$ and $q$ are both natural numbers, associated with analytic functions as in \eqref{form}, defined as follows:

+By choosing specific values for both $n$ and $q$, we can examine particular cases of this concept.
+For instance, when we set $q=2$, we obtain the expression for the second-order Hankel determinant.
+Numerous studies have investigated and established sharp bounds for second-order Hankel determinants and other determinants within various subclasses of $\mathcal{S}$, see \cite{krishna bezilevic,secondhankelalpha,2 Janteng} for more details.
+Now, if we choose $q=3$ and $n=1$ in (\ref{5hqn}), assuming $a_1:=1$, we arrive at the expression for the Hankel determinant of order three, given by

+Determining the third-order Hankel determinant poses a greater challenge compared to the second-order, as evidenced in \cite{zap, kumar-ganganiaCardioid-2021}.
+We also list some of the sharp estimates for the third-order Hankel determinant concerning functions within the class $\mathcal{S}^{*}(\varphi)$, considering various selections of $\varphi(z)$ in Table \ref{6 table1}.
+However, the sharp estimate of $H_{3}(1)$ for $\mathcal{S}_{Ne}^{*}$ is yet to be estimated.

-For the class $\mathcal{S}^{*}(\alpha)$, Krishna and Ramreddy \cite{secondhankelalpha} computed the bound of the second order Hankel determinant, $|a_2a_4-a_3^2|\leq (1-\alpha)^2$, $\alpha\in[0,1/2]$ while Xu and Fang \cite{feketealpha} calculated the sharp bounds of the Fekete and Szeg\"{o} functional $|a_3-\lambda a_2^2|\leq (1-\alpha)\max\{1,|3-2\alpha-4\lambda(1-\alpha)|\}$, $\lambda\in \mathbb{C}$ and $\alpha\in[0,1)$.
+For the class $\mathcal{S}^{*}(\alpha)$, Krishna and Ramreddy \cite{secondhankelalpha} computed the bound of the second order Hankel determinant, $\vert a_2a_4-a_3^2\vert \leq (1-\alpha)^2$, $\alpha\in[0,1/2]$ while Xu and Fang \cite{feketealpha} calculated the sharp bounds of the Fekete and Szeg\"{o} functional $\vert a_3-\lambda a_2^2\vert \leq (1-\alpha)\max\{1,\vert 3-2\alpha-4\lambda(1-\alpha)\vert \}$, $\lambda\in \mathbb{C}$ and $\alpha\in[0,1)$.
 We refer \cite{moreofalpha} for further information on Hankel determinants associated with the class $\mathcal{S}^{*}(\alpha)$.

 The purpose of this study is to establish the sharp bound of third order Hankel determinant for functions belonging to the class, $\mathcal{S}^{*}(\alpha)$.
-At the end of this article, we point out the validation of our main result by considering the class $\mathcal{S}^{*}(\alpha)$ for $\alpha=0$, clubbed with some applications.
+At the end of this paper, we demonstrate the validation of our main result by considering the class $\mathcal{S}^{*}(\alpha)$ specifically for the case when $\alpha=0$, and we also present some relevant applications.